SJ6074 - Arts Journalism (2018/19)

 Opportunities for pdp and e-portfolio will be supported.

 If students read all the required texts, participate in all the class activities and complete the required assessments and assignments, they will be able to:

-Write and discuss the arts, demonstrating the ability to analyse arts subjects critically, and research independently;
+3. Write on and discuss the arts, demonstrating the ability to analyse arts subjects critically, and research independently;

 Formative and summative assessment will be through a portfolio of written work, which will include three examples of journalism for print, TV/radio and online, and two pieces of critical analysis.